 Every organization is aware it needs a solid employee relations strategy.
 But there are few people who can give you solid guidance on exactly how to DO that.

-Building a strong strategy involves creating an environment that delivers what people want now (or in the near future).
+Building a strong employee relations strategy example involves creating an environment that delivers what people want now (or in the near future).
 Your employees want to feel good about who they are, what they do and where they work.
-And you want to feel good about productivity, overall performance and the emerging leaders in your organization.
+And you want to feel good about productivity, overall performance, and the emerging leaders in your organization.

 16 KPIs to Measure Your Employee Relations Strategy

 Our four key employee relations needs are culture, communication, compensation, and complaints.
 Let’s take a look at each.

 Employees need to feel good about what they do and where they do it.
 Decide with your team what values really represent your company and then make them as transparent as possible.
 Hopefully, these align with the majority of your employees.
 But even if they don’t, it’s important to articulate them to every person in the organization as these values will drive expected behaviors in your organization.
 Put measures in place so people can be recognized and applauded when they live up to those values.
 It should go without saying that leadership is the most beholden to this cultural code.

 How: Gather the mission/vision statements and the highest execs you can put in a room and ask them.
 Build a simple PowerPoint with easy-to-understand statements to disseminate to your employees.
 If you can, make it public so it can be part of your talent acquisition process.

 - Views of the Powerpoint on the company intranet

 - Quick follow up survey numbers (increased understanding)